alphagov/govuk-infrastructure/docs/architecture/decisions/0003-split-terraform-state-into-separate-aws-cluster-and-kubernetes-resource-phases.md

 in a destruction plan.
 It is not possible to delete an EKS cluster to which other AWS resources still point.

 This decision also introduces a clear boundary and separation of concerns between Kubernetes cluster provisioning, and in-cluster resources and configuration.
-This is an important and useful separation to enforce, as it keeps the largely generic cluster infrastructure separate from the GOV.UK-specific configuration and supporting services.
+This is an important and useful separation to enforce, because it keeps the largely generic cluster infrastructure separate from the GOV.UK-specific configuration and supporting services.
 This, in principle, provides a path to switching from an EKS cluster to any other Kubernetes cluster in any environment.
 It also provides a baseline EKS cluster that we could use for other non-GOV.UK purposes in the future.